brendongray/brendongray-portfolio/assignment3.md

 The first step in my redesign process was to find the original data.
 I was able to download the original data from from Map the Meal Gap.
 I started to read about the data and quickly saw information that may not have made it to the final publication visual.
 After this step, I started making a list of ways I could represent the relationship between the percent of households receiving SNAP and child food insecurity.
 I quickly sketched a scatterplot and thought I was on to something.
 I wrangled my data into Excel and started exploring.
 Before I knew it, I had 4 - 5 scatterplots, each comparing different variables.

 Unfortunately, this was a mistake.
 The relationships were complex and unclear.
 Simple scatterplots were not going to do the data justice, and I realized just how far I was outside the realm of my expertise.
+Scatterplots between variables I did not understand just deepened the confusion.
 Further, I realized that the more complicated I made my redesign, the more likely it was that I misrepresent the information.
 I took a step back from the software and returned to the suggested work flow in the textbook.

 ### Step 2: Discussing